RetroDECK/ES-DE/THEMES-DEV.md

 * `defaultImage` - type: PATH
     - Path to the default image file which will be displayed if the image defined via the `staticImage` or `imageType` property is not found.
 Most common extensions are supported (including .svg, .jpg, .png, and unanimated .gif).
 * `maxItemCount` - type: FLOAT
-    - Sets the number of items to display in the carousel when the `type` property has been set to "horizontal" or "vertical".
-Has no effect if the `type` has been set to "horizontal_wheel" or "vertical_wheel".
+    - Sets the number of carousel items to display.
+    - This property applies when `type` is `horizontal` or `vertical`
     - Minimum value is `0.5` and maximum value is `30`
     - Default is `3`
 * `itemsBeforeCenter` - type: UNSIGNED_INTEGER
-    - Sets the number of items above the center position (the currently selected item) when the `type` property has been set to "horizontal_wheel" or "vertical_wheel".
+    - Sets the number of items before the center position (the currently selected item).
 By setting this property and `itemsAfterCenter` to different values an asymmetric wheel can be configured.
 Combine with `itemRotation` to control how many entries to display in the carousel.
+    - This property applies when `type` is `horizontal_wheel` or `vertical_wheel`
     - Minimum value is `0` and maximum value is `20`
     - Default is `8`
 * `itemsAfterCenter` - type: UNSIGNED_INTEGER
-    - Sets the number of items below the center position (the currently selected item) when the `type` property has been set to "horizontal_wheel" or "vertical_wheel".
+    - Sets the number of items after the center position (the currently selected item).
 By setting this property and `itemsBeforeCenter` to different values an asymmetric wheel can be configured.
 Combine with `itemRotation` to control how many entries to display in the carousel.
+    - This property applies when `type` is `horizontal_wheel` or `vertical_wheel`
     - Minimum value is `0` and maximum value is `20`
     - Default is `8`
 * `itemStacking` - type: STRING
-    - Controls how to stack overlapping items when `type` has been set to "horizontal" or "vertical".
-It has no effect on wheel carousels or when items do not overlap.
+    - Controls how to stack overlapping items.
 When set to `centered` the selected item will be raised and items further from the selected item (to the left/right or above/below depending on the carousel orientation) will be progressively rendered lower than the items closer to the center.
 If set to `ascending` then items will be rendered progressively higher from left to right or from top to bottom depending on the carousel orientation.
 If set to `descending` the opposite takes place with items being progressively rendered lower from left to right or top to bottom depending on the carousel orientation.
 Finally `ascendingRaised` and `descendingRaised` work identically to `ascending` and `descending` with the only difference that the currently selected item will be raised above the other items.
+    - This property applies when `type` is `horizontal` or `vertical`
     - Valid values are `centered`, `ascending`, `ascendingRaised`, `descending` or `descendingRaised`
     - Default is `centered`
 * `selectedItemMargins` - type: NORMALIZED_PAIR
-    - By default items are evenly spaced across the carousel area, but if `type` has been set to `horizontal` or `vertical` then this property makes it possible to define margins (extra space) around the currently selected item.
+    - By default items are evenly spaced across the carousel area, but this property makes it possible to define margins (extra space) around the currently selected item.
 The first value in the pair defines the margin to the left of the item if it's a horizontal carousel or above the item if it's a vertical carousel, and the second value of the pair sets the right or bottom margin for the selected item depending on the carousel orientation.
-This property has no effect on wheel carousels.
+    - This property applies when `type` is `horizontal` or `vertical`
     - Minimum value per margin is `0` and maximum value per margin is `1`
     - Default is `0 0`
 * `itemSize` - type: NORMALIZED_PAIR